Nomagno/Halfive/docs/HWVM_SPEC.md

 #### There are two structures inside the code member:
 The instruction storage can hold 0x4000 bytes/ints, or four times the value of HWVM_MEMSIZE.

-- The operand storage can hold at least 0x4000 GROUPS OF FOUR INTEGERS, that is three arguments and a literal/pointer specifier.
+- The operand storage can hold at least 0x4000 GROUPS OF THREE INTEGERS, that is two operands and a literal/pointer specifier.

-- The literal/pointer specifier denotes which of the three first operands are literals, from left to right, in THE LEAST THREE SIGNIFICANT BINARY BITS, AND THEY ARE POINTERS IF THE FOURTH IS ONE: 1111 means all three are arguments are pointers, 0110 means only the first two are literals, 1101 means only the first and third are pointers, 1100 means only the first is a pointer, 0010 means only the second is literal, 1001 means only the third is a pointer.
+- The literal/pointer specifier denotes which of the two operands are literals, from left to right, in THE TWO LEAST SIGNIFICANT BINARY BITS, AND THEY ARE POINTERS IF THE FOURTH IS ONE: 1011 means both operands are pointers, 0010 means only the first is a literal, 1001 means only the second is a pointers, 1010 means only the first is a pointer, 0010 means only the first is literal, 1001 means only the second is a pointer.
+So, in NXNN, bit X goes unused

 - Those arguments that are not literals are implicitly addresses.

-- Each row (of 4 elements) of the two dimensional operand array corresponds to the same index of the onedimensional instruction array, and each instruction takes a fixed number of arguments.
+- Each row (of 3 elements) of the two dimensional operand array corresponds to the same index of the onedimensional instruction array, and each instruction takes a fixed number of arguments.
 Hence, it is unambiguous which operands have to be read at each index of the operand array.
 - Both of these blocks of memory SHALL be filled prior to execution, be it reading from the later specified assembly, the later specified binary format, or some other format.

 #### There are three structures inside the data member: